Lake Tekapo, New Zealand

 - Eco-Tourism: Tour operators are committed to minimizing their environmental impact.

-- Dark Sky Conservation: Strict lighting regulations ensure the preservation of Lake Tekapo’s stargazing quality.
+- Dark Sky Conservation: Strict lighting regulations preserve Lake Tekapo’s stargazing quality.

 Nearby Attractions